sauccjy/GPU-H2H/README.md

 We run experiments on a server with i5-13600k 20 threads CPU, a NVIDIA RTX 4090 24GB GPU, 32GB memory, and running Ubuntu 22.04-LTS system.
 We use the nvcc compiler to compile our code.
 Our g++ version is 11.2, nvcc version is 12.0, and GPU driver version is 12.0.525.
 GPU compute capacity is 6.0.

-Although the Thrust library only requires a compute capacity of 2.0 or above, in order to exploit the GPU performance, please use a compute capacity of at least 5.0 or above.
+Although the Thrust library only requires a compute capacity of 2.0 or above, in order to exploit the GPU performance, please use a NVIDIA GPU with at least 5.0 or above compute capacity.

 ## Compile